MAY LITERARY BIRTHDAYS

 - May 10

-- Arizona-born African-American jazz and performance poet Jayne Cortez (1936), whose poetry is concerned with racial injustice and political oppression
+- Arizona-born African-American jazz and performance poet Jayne Cortez (1934; d.2012), whose poetry is concerned with racial injustice and political oppression

 - May 11